 If you do not use Smarsh Hosted Services DNS servers, you will need to contact your DNS Server System Administrator (or DNS provider) to set up the record:

 - Add a CNAME record for autodiscover.yourdomain.com that points to the Smarsh Hosted Services Autodiscovery DNS record.
-This record is listed in CONTROL PANEL on the Get Started Here! page, under the Advanced Settings section.
+This record is listed in CONTROL PANEL on your Home Page under the Exchange servers and settings section.

 Below you can find instructions on setting up a CNAME record for common DNS providers: